ResearchComputing/odor2action/docs/source/main/index.md

 _An IdentiKey consists of a CU Boulder username and an IdentiKey password.
 An IdentiKey is the credential that uniquely identifies you to online services and campus computing facilities so that they may grant you access._

 ### <a href="https://www.colorado.edu/rc/resources/summit" target="_blank">RMACC Summit</a>
-_An NSF-funded supercomputer operated by CURC and freely available to CU users and affiliates._
+_An NSF-funded supercomputer operated by CURC and freely available to CU users and affiliates.
+Summit will retire in late 2022 or early 2023._

+### <a href="https://curc.readthedocs.io/en/latest/clusters/alpine.html" target="_blank">Alpine</a>
+_A colloboratively-funded supercomputer operated by CURC and freely available to CU users and affiliates.
+Alpine replaces Summit and will be available to users in April 2022._

 ### <a href="https://www.colorado.edu/rc/resources/blanca" target="_blank">Blanca</a>
 _The CURC condo computing service "Blanca" offers researchers the opportunity to purchase and own compute nodes that will be operated as part of a shared cluster.
 The aggregate cluster is made available to all condo partners while maintaining priority for the owner of each node.
 Odor2Action owns a Blanca node for use by O2A affiliates._